Architecture of Mumbai: Victorian Gothic architecture

 Mumbai Architecture came to be present through the British in the 18th and early 19th centuries.
-At first it was the neoclassical style of architecture but later, the Victorian Gothic style (also known as Gothic revival) came to dominate the city.
-Where the neoclassical has an orderly monochromatic presence, the Gothic style is expressive, disjointed with surfaces of lives colors, beautified with carved and narrative elements, consisting of flying buttresses, lancet windows and stained glass.
-At first, due to the immense freed space it obtained, Gothic building only served as churches, as religious buildings built by people of the 11th century.
+At first, it was the neoclassical style of architecture but later, the Victorian Gothic style (also known as Gothic revival) came to dominate the city.
+Where the neoclassical has an orderly, monochromatic presence, the Gothic style is expressive, disjointed, with surfaces of lively colors, beautified with carved and narrative elements, consisting of flying buttresses, lancet windows, and stained glass.
+At first, due to the immense freed space it obtained, Gothic buildings only served as churches, as religious buildings built by people of the 11th century.
 However, soon enough there came a need for public halls, parliament houses, mansions, and the Gothic era was the solution.
 Indian architects came to analyze this style and represent it and put it into play in relation with the climate, and in relation to society's plans and sensibilities.
 This style, the blend of Gothic and contemporary styles, is what came to be known as "Mumbai Gothic."

 According to writer Jan Morris, "Mumbai is one of the most characteristically Victorian cities in the world, displaying all the grand effrontery of Victorian eclecticism".
 The British influence on buildings in the city is evident from the colonial era.
 However, the architectural features include a range of European influences such as German gables, Dutch roofs, Swiss timbering, Romance arches and Tudor casements often inter-fused with traditional Indian features.

 Mumbai City Hall was built during the period 1820 and 1835, by Colonel Thomas Cowper.
 The Fort campus of the University of Mumbai and Rajabai Tower, Saint Xavier's College, The Secretariat, Telegraph Office, Wilson College, and Chhatrapati Shivaji Maharaj Terminus are also fine examples of gothic architecture in the city.